 They have the same 24 hours as other people.
 They’re not smarter or intelligent than other people.
 And it definitely has nothing to do with their physical strength.
 The difference comes down to habit patterns.

 They have formed good habit patterns that have enabled them to achieve the results they get.
-If you are not as productive as you’d want to, you probably have poor habit patterns that limiting you.
+If you are not as productive as you’d want to, you probably have poor habit patterns that limit you.

 The one thing that is probably limiting your productivity is distractions; the knock at the door, the ten-minute phone call, your email notifications and chit chat with co-workers that have nothing to do with work.
 When performing these activities, most people think that they’re working.
 They come home from work feeling tired and stressed out but they have nothing to show for.